-The host institution shall provide complete statistics of all NCAA championships competition.
+The host institution is responsible for providing complete statistics of all NCAA championships competition.

 FLIP CARDS

 Flip cards should be provided to all media members for easy reference to participating team information, where applicable.
 The flip cards should include all players on the roster and a minimum of their uniform numbers along with the head coach and any assistants.
 The flip card should include team results as well as standard information regarding the game, such as date, location and opponent.